rschwabco/aserto-demo/Tutorial.md

 git push origin master
 ```

+We now have a minimal policy that should satisfy the requirements we defined.

 ## Add a connection to Auth0

 In order for Aserto to be able to work with the same users found in Auth0, we need to create a connection to Auth0.
 To do that, navigate to the "Connections" tab in the Aserto console, and click the "Add Connection" button.
 Complete the form using the M2M credentials you created before for the Aserto Management application in Auth0.